kartva/keymashed/README.md

 As an extension to this idea, I started working on affecting the network as well by dropping packets.
 At this point, I decided to present `run-louder`/`screamd` at BURST, which necessitated changing screaming to key-mashing (out of respect for the art gallery setting).
 Additionally, while `ping` works fine as a method of demoing packet loss, I wanted something more visual and thus ended up writing the video codec.

+If you have ideas around making `screamd`, please contact me or create an issue!

 # About the author / hire me!
 _I'm looking for Summer 2025 internships._ Read more about my work at [my Github profile](https://github.com/kartva/).

 # Credits

-@9p4 helped a lot with initial ideation and prototyping.
+[@9p4](https://github.com/9p4) helped a lot with initial ideation and prototyping.
 Poster design by Rebecca Pine and pixel art by Jadden Picardal.
 Most photos by Sebastian Murariu.
-@ArhanChaudhary for "ominously watching me code" and motivating me to do this from his [NAND computer project](https://github.com/ArhanChaudhary/NAND).
+[@ArhanChaudhary](https://github.com/ArhanChaudhary) for "ominously watching me code" and motivating me to do this from his [NAND computer project](https://github.com/ArhanChaudhary/NAND).